 This guide is a brief overview of the cybersecurity educational and career opportunities in Delaware.

-Initially, Delaware’s ties to the du Pont family helped transform the state into a sizeable chief producer for chemicals, food products, and plastic.
-Other sectors include agriculture, fishing, and mining as a primary source for GDP income, according to the Department of Labor and Industry.
+Initially, Delaware’s ties to the du Pont family helped transform the state into a sizeable chief producer of chemicals, food products, and plastic.
+Other sectors include agriculture, fishing, and mining as a primary source of GDP income, according to the Department of Labor and Industry.

 However, a new economic sector is emerging in Delaware.
 As mining, chemical production, and business continually slow down due to limited supply, job openings in cybersecurity continue to increase.